The Mystery of Drone Congregation Areas

 Some studies show a mix of bees from more than 100 colonies can gather in one DCA.
 Since the queen mates with more than 1 male, the result is a great mix of DNA.

-Flights normally take place on warm, fair afternoons throughout the season.
-Drones may return to the hive to rest or have refreshments before heading out again.
+They may return to the hive to rest or have refreshments before heading out again.
 Most drone mating flights take please between 2 – 5 pm

-Drone Comet Chases Queen
+Drone Comet (Cone)

 You may have noticed that a drone bee has two large compound eyes.
 There is an important reason for their enhanced sight.
 They must be able to see a small queen bee flying high in the air.